makushline/ruby/doc/ractor.md

 * `Ractor#close_incoming/outgoing` close incoming/outgoing ports (similar to `Queue#close`).
 * `Ractor#close_incoming`
   * `r.send(obj) ` where `r`'s incoming port is closed, will raise an exception.
-  * When the incoming queue is empty and incoming port is closed, `Ractor.receive` raise an exception.
+  * When the incoming queue is empty and incoming port is closed, `Ractor.recv` raise an exception.
 If the incoming queue is not empty, it dequeues an object.
 * `Ractor#close_outgoing`
   * `Ractor.yield` on a Ractor which closed the outgoing port, it will raise an exception.
   * `Ractor#take` for a Ractor which closed the outgoing port, it will raise an exception.
 If `Ractor#take` is blocking, it will raise an exception.